AdamSpeight2008/Ideas/VBCodingGuidelines.md

  Coding Conventions

  * 80 character line limit
-Recommendation that the maximum length of single line of code.
+ Is the recommended maximum length of single line of code.
 *As seen in a text editor, not in the context of the actual language specification*

  * Use 4 space indentation, not tabs.